 Using third party software on websites comes with risk and reward. eCommerce sites and platforms typically rely on the integration of a significant number of third-party apps and tools to augment functionality and features, from extracting customer data for personalization to enabling live chat to analyzing user experience of changes to a site.
 While third parties are often invaluable for these kinds of interactive purposes, they can also be the cause of disruptions to user experience.
 Last week, one of our customers, a leading global sports apparel and equipment company, experienced just such an issue when their use of a commonly deployed A/B testing tool impacted performance and availability on several key domains for their West Coast users for nearly eight hours.

-In this blog, we’ll dive into the details of exactly what happened, how advanced synthetic monitoring allowed us to detect the issue and we’ll conclude with five key takeaways to consider when utilizing third party software on your websites.
+In this blog, we’ll dive into the details of exactly what happened, how advanced synthetic monitoring (what we call Internet Synthetic Monitoring) allowed us to detect the issue and we’ll conclude with five key takeaways to consider when utilizing third party software on your websites.

 Let’s get started.